Skip to content

 Final Thoughts On Requirements & Agile Feedback Loops

-Requirements are all about defining the work to be done prior.
-Knowing what is needed.
-Also knowing the tools to be used, processes, and how to go do the work.
-In the real world, this is not feasible.
-You have new work that is full of unknowns.
-There are changing needs and technology landscapes.
+Requirements are typically focused on defining the work to be done beforehand.
+They involve understanding what is needed, the tools and processes to be used, and how to approach the work.
+However, in the real world, this approach is not always feasible.
+New projects often come with a multitude of unknowns, changing needs, and evolving technology landscapes.

 Additional content and books to help with the Agile feedback loop